dipankarqlik/MasterThesis/README.md

-# MasterThesis
+# Master Thesis
-Implementation of a Visual Analytics System as part of my Thesis work in VAV Lab
+Implementation of a Visual Analytics System, RFMaps as part of my Thesis work in Visual Analytics and Visualization Lab(https://fpaulovich.wixsite.com/paulovich) at Dalhousie University, Canada